akaabdullahmateen/roadmap/mechatronics/linear-algebra/chapter-2/index.md

 Sometimes, the forward elimination is called the Gaussian elimination, while the forward elimination combined with the backward substitution is called the *Gauss-Jordan elimination*.

-#### Forward elimination
+Forward elimination

-The **forward elimination** phase reduces a given matrix to row echelon form, from which the consistency of the linear system can be determined.
+: The **forward elimination** phase reduces a given matrix to row echelon form, from which the consistency of the linear system can be determined.

     1. Start with the leftmost nonzero column as a pivot column.
     2. Select a nonzero entry in the pivot column as a pivot.
 If necessary, swap rows to move this entry into the pivot position.
     3. Use elementary row operations to create zeroes in all positions below the pivot position.
     4. Cover (or ignore) the row containing the pivot position and the rows above it.
     5. Repeat the above steps on the sub-matrix that remains until there are no more nonzero rows to modify.

-#### Backward substitution
+Backward substitution

-The **backward substitution** phase further reduces the echelon matrix to reduced row echelon form, from which the solution set of the linear system can be determined.
+: The **backward substitution** phase further reduces the echelon matrix to reduced row echelon form, from which the solution set of the linear system can be determined.

     1. Beginning with the rightmost pivot, create zeroes above each pivot, and work upwards and to the left.
     2. Multiply each row containing a pivot position by a scalar such that each pivot becomes a leading 1.

-## Vector equations

-### Vectors in $\R^2$

-A matrix with only one column is called a **column vector** (or simply a *vector*).
-A vector with two entries $\omega_1$ and $\omega_2$ is represented as:
+### Basic and free variables

+In the reduced row echelon form of the augmented matrix of a linear system, a variable that corresponds to a leading 1 is called a *basic* variable, and a variable that does not correspond to a leading 1 is called a *free* variable.

+### Parametric description

+The solution set of a linear system that has free variables is given as a *parametric description*, where the free variables act as parameters.
+Each different choice of a free variable determines a different solution of the system, and every solution of the system is determined by a choice of the free variable.

 $$
+\begin{aligned}
+\begin{cases}
+x_1 = 1 + 5 x_3 \\
+x_2 = 4 - x_3 \\
-\bold{v} =
+x_3 = \text{free variable}
+\end{cases}
+\end{aligned}
+$$

+### Existence and uniqueness theorem

+A linear system is consistent if and only if the rightmost column of the augmented matrix is not a pivot column, that is, the reduced row echelon form of the augmented matrix does not have any rows of the form:

+$$
+\begin{aligned}
 \begin{bmatrix}
-\omega_1 \\
-\omega_2
+0 & 0 & \dots & 0 & b
 \end{bmatrix}
+&&\text{where $b$ is nonzero}
+\end{aligned}
 $$

-# TO BE CONTINUED !!!!
+If a linear system is consistent, then the solution set contains either a single unique solution, if there are no free variables, or infinitely many solutions, if there is at least one free variable.

 ## Matrix decomposition